trilitech/tezos-developer-docs/docs/unity/quickstart.md

 - They handle tokens, which are digital assets stored on the blockchain
 - They provide backend logic that users can trust because it cannot change

-The Contract example scene shows how to deploy a contract from a Unity project.
+The Contract tutorial scene shows how to deploy a contract from a Unity project.

 The SDK provides a built-in contract that you can use instead of writing your own.
 This contract manages different kinds of tokens.